lovemefan/lovemefan/README.md

 #### About Me

--  I’m a graduate student majored in speech enhancement and speech recognition
+-  I’m a graduated student majored in singing voice synthesis, speech recognition and speech enhancement
 - My website : [lovemefan.top](http://lovemefan.top)
 - How to reach me: lovemefan@outlook.com
 - I will try more idea in the future.